better-internet/radworks-grants/docs/grants_proposal_discussion.md

-> The official structured discussion for the Radicle Grants Program proposal.
+> The official structured discussion for the Radworks Grants Program proposal.
 With this post, the proposal has entered the second phase of the governance process.
 Please review the drafted proposal and contribute feedback by **Wednesday, October 20th**

 # **Functional Description**

-The proposal is to start the Radicle Grants Program (RGP).
+The proposal is to start the Radworks Grants Program (RGP).
 The purpose of which will be to collect, assess, approve, and fund solutions to problems within the Radicle ecosystem.

 In other words, the aim is to directly support open source initiatives that help grow the Radicle product, community, and the greater Free and Open Source Software (FOSS) and Web3 community at large.